ObelusFamily/Anythink-Market-bn0ic/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Setup
+* First you need to clone the repository with `git clone url_repository`
+* After that run `docker-compose up`
+* Run `rails db:setup`

+Now you can visit 'http://localhost:3001/' and will see the frontend running and 'http://localhost:3000/' will see the backend

+and that's it.